 – hand sanitizer (because some of the stuff you touch… ugh. gag. shudder.)

 – a flashlight (NOT for nighttime exploration, because that would be dangerous and scarier-than-anything-ever!
 A lot of the collapsed places have dark nooks, crannies and basements that a good flashlight could illuminate for you.)

 – a GPS (Damn, did we wish we had an iPhone on this trip, more than usual!
 A GPS with google maps, or its equivalent, will keep you from getting so lost AND you can say things like: “The map says I’m in Romance*, Saskatchewan, but there’s NOTHING here!”) (*a real name, I swear.
 There’s also ghost towns called Expanse, Fertile, Tiny, Feudal, Robinhood, Landscape, Forward, Sandwich and Wolverine.
 I kid you not, the names!)

-–> We’ll be posting some final thoughts about our ghost town trip, along with some picture albums, soon.
-Until then, this is your sometimes-friendly tour guide wishing you a safe and exciting ghost town hunt!
+–> Visit our picture albums, HERE.
+Until next time, this is your sometimes-friendly tour guide wishing you a safe and exciting ghost town hunt!
 If you have any questions or comments, drop us a line.

 to see the SK ghost town photo series, go HERE

 to find more information on SK ghost towns, go HERE